-Commissioners want a global resolution and one that doesn’t exclude significant parties like the bankruptcy case’s largest affected creditor — Colony Lender LLC.
+Commissioners want a global resolution and one that doesn’t exclude significant parties, such as the bankruptcy case’s largest affected creditor, Colony Lender LLC.

-“Does your progress and hope you have with Colony Lender LLC involve actually having any conversations with them?” asked Commissioner Terry Gans at the commission’s Monday regular workshop.
+“Does your progress and hope you have with Colony Lender LLC involve actually having any conversations with them?” asked Commissioner Terry Gans at the commission’s regular workshop Monday.

-But commissioners aren’t sure if they believe the Association, especially because Colony Lender attorney Michael Assaf has stated in a Tampa bankruptcy court that the Association is not even having settlement discussions with him.
+But commissioners aren’t sure if they believe the Association, especially because Colony Lender attorney Michael Assaf said in a Tampa bankruptcy court that the Association is not holding settlement discussions with him.

 Mayor Jim Brown pressed again.